Motley Fool Epic Review: Is the Bundle Worth $299?

 How Epic’s Approach Works

-2. Hold for 5+ Years Stock Advisor’s data proves this works: positions held 5-10 years average 210% returns with a 65.6% win rate.
-Positions held 10+ years average 3,803.9% returns with a 92.8% win rate.
+2. Hold for 5+ Years Stock Advisor’s official book proves the clock: positions held 5–10 years average about +208% with a 64% win rate.
+Positions held 10+ years average about +4,110% with a 93% win rate.
+Rule Breakers rhymes — 10+ year holds win 99% of the time at +1,827% average.
 The strategy requires patience.
+Epic as a bundle has not yet lived through a recession.
+The sleeves have.
+Do not confuse those clocks.

 Pricing and Value Math